automake-idl

 Installation

-Below, x.y.z is the version of automake, a.b.c is the version ot automake-idl.
+Below, x.y.z is the version of automake and a.b.c is the version ot automake-idl.
 Here are all the alternative ways to install automake-idl:

 1. Download a prepatched automake source tarball (automake-idl-a.b.c-x.y.z.tar.bz2).

-3. Checkout from CVS (the following is a single command):
+3. Checkout from Subversion (the following is a single command):

-If you wish to use the current development version then omit the -r IDL-Va-b-c_AUTOMAKE-Vx-y-z option.
+If you wish to use the current development version then replace tags/IDL-Va-b-c_AUTOMAKE-Vx-y-z with trunk.

-5. Create a patch from CVS (the following is a single command):
+5. Create a patch from Subversion (the following is a single command):

-Once you have prepared a patched source directory of automake, build and install it the usual way (you may need to run bootstrap before configure).
+Once you have prepared a patched source directory of automake, build and install it the usual way (you may need to run bootstrap.sh before configure in cases 2. and 4.).

 Features